MeadCo/ScriptX.Print.Client/README.md

 ## MeadCo ScriptX Service Client Library
-The MeadCo ScriptX Services project brings control of printing browser based content in all browsers on all devices.

-The MeadCo ScriptX Service Client Library brings an emulation of MeadCo's ScriptX Add-on for Internet Explorer on Windows to
-working with ScriptX Services in any browser on any device and where-ever the service may be:
+The MeadCo ScriptX Service Client Library brings an emulation of MeadCo's ScriptX Add-on for Internet Explorer on Windows to working with [MeadCo ScriptX Services](https://www.meadroid.com/Features/ScriptXServices) in any browser on any device and where-ever the service may be:

 * [in the cloud](https://scriptxservices.meadroid.com)
 * an on premise server